 Alongside your personal and professional preparation before class, you need to plan how you will teach.
 The lesson design phase of this model is deliberately simple and distils the main elements of a lesson.
-In a lesson, you need to get the students settled, get their attention, identify the lesson outcome/objective, engage them in meaningful and important learning, provide appropriate feedback, identify what they have learnt and link to future learning.
+In a lesson, you need to get the students settled, get their attention, identify the learning outcome/objective, engage them in meaningful and important learning, provide appropriate feedback, identify what they have learnt and link to future learning.
+Importantly in this phase is your own reflection on how you taught and identifying what impact you had on each student's learning.
+In planning, beginning with the end in mind helps you to start the lesson with a clearer understanding of what the class might not have mastered in the lesson before.

-The third phase of the Positive Learning Framework identifies the skills and strategies that teachers use to maintain students' attention in learning, as well as re-engaging those who have gone off task.
-The majority of student indiscipline is low level (Scottish Executive, 2006), but some students will increase the intensity or frequency of their misbehaviour and need different levels of teacher intervention or correction to bring them back to learning.
+The third phase of the PLF identifies the skills and strategies that teachers use to maintain students' attention in learning, as well as re-engaging those who have gone off-task.
+The majority of student misbehaviour is low level (Scottish Executive, 2006), but some students will increase the intensity or frequency of their misbehaviour.
+This will require different levels of teacher intervention or correction to bring them back to learning.
 These moderate-level strategies are included here, as well as teacher skills and strategies to manage power struggles with students or behaviour that is escalating to 'peak' or explosive levels.

-The PLF offers a continuum of teacher behaviours from pre-class planning to in-class teaching, incorporating how to respond to student behaviour.
+The PLF offers a continuum of teacher behaviours from pre-class planning to inclass teaching, incorporating how to respond to student behaviour.
 The chapters that follow explore the various elements of the framework in more detail.
-Importantly, specific classroom management skills are identified in the Practice activity in each chapter.
+Importantly, specific classroom-management skills are identified in the Practice activity in each chapter.
 In this chapter, we outline the skill of Cue to Start (C2S), which is an alerting skill, helping you get student attention to start a lesson or for whole-class instruction.
-The Practice activity identifies the step included in a C2S and sets out some low-level teacher responses to student indiscipline.
+The Practice activity identifies the steps in a C2S and sets out some low-level teacher responses to student misbehaviour.
 For more complex skills, some later sections are dedicated to exploring how to de-escalate student conflict with the view that you will develop not only a language of discipline but also skills and strategies that will engage motivated as well as reluctant learners in meaningful learning.